ways-choir-dev/ways-choir-dev.gitlhub.io/content/events/20230617-sommerkonzert.en.md

 +++
 Save the date.

-More information is to follow.
+More detailled information is to follow.